 Over time I realized the young lady did not have a problem with me, but with who she was at that point in her own life.
-I am an adult now and the word “Bourgeois” or “Bougee” still exists, but my feelings about the words have changed.
+Fortunately, I have changed the way I see myself.
+I am an adult now and the word “Bourgeois” or “Bougee” still exists, but my definition has changed.
 I resolved that if being Bourgeois means I am confident, intelligent, God-fearing, educated, strong, sexy, and an extraordinary woman, then I guess I am unapologetically authentically Bourgeois.

 Living authentic means seeing myself as God sees me; fearfully and wonderfully made.
 What people call me no longer matters.
 I may not be for everyone and that's perfectly ok.
 As long as I am comfortable in my own skin, the other great pretenders don't matter.
 Join me in changing the way you see yourself,